hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 As shown in the [model output submission table](#model-output-example-table) above, there are three **"task ID"** columns: `origin_epiweek`, `target`, and `horizon`; and there are two **"model output representation"** columns: `output_type` and `output_type_id` followed by the `value` column.
 More detail about each of these column groups is given in the following points:

 1. **"Task IDs" (multiple columns)**:  The details of the outcome (the model task) are provided by the modeler and can be stored in a series of "task ID" columns as described in this [section on task ID variables](#task-id-vars).
-These "task ID" columns may also include additional information, such as any conditions or assumptions that were used to generate the predictions.
+These "task ID" columns may also include additional information, such as any conditions or assumptions used to generate the predictions.
 Some example task ID variables include `target`, `location`, `reference_date`, and `horizon`.
 Although there are no restrictions on naming task ID variables, we suggest that hubs adopt the standard task ID or column names and definitions specified in the [section on usage of task ID variables](#task-id-use) when appropriate.
 2. **"Model output representation" (2 columns)**: consists of two columns specifying how the model outputs are represented.
 Both of these columns will be present in all model output data:
     1. `output_type` specifies the type of representation of the predictive distribution, namely `"mean"`, `"median"`, `"quantile"`, `"cdf"`, `"cmf"`, `"pmf"`, or `"sample"`.
     2. `output_type_id` specifies more identifying information specific to the output type, which varies depending on the `output_type`.